-- 26. Qualification for registration. - 27.
-Registration of organizations. - 28.
-Effect of registration of organizations. - 29.
-Constitutions. - 30.
-Right to be or not to be a member and prohibitions and practices. - 31.
-Annual returns from organizations. - 32.
-Regulation of federations. - 33.
-Powers of Commissioner of Labour concerning constitutions and returns of organizations. - 34.
+- 26. Qualification for registration - 27.
+Registration of organizations - 28.
+Effect of registration of organizations - 29.
+Constitutions - 30.
+Right to be or not to be a member and prohibited practices - 31.
+Annual returns from organizations - 32.
+Regulation of federations - Powers of Commissioner of Labour concerning constitutions and returns of organizations and federations - 34.
 Powers of Court in regard to constitutions and returns etc. - 35.
-Compliance with constitutions. - 36.
-Improper practices in election of officers. - 37.
-Criminal convictions a disqualification for office. - 38.
-Defunct organizations or federations. - 39 No compulsion to join or not to join, support or not to support an organization. - 40.
-Protest action to promote or defend socioeconomic interests. - 41.
-Amalgamation and affiliation of organisations and federations. - 42.
-Recognition as collective employee representatives. - 43.
-Dues deduction. - 44.
+Compliance with constitutions - 36.
+Improper practices in election of officers - 37.
+Criminal convictions a disqualification from office - 38.
+Defunct organizations or federations - 39 No compulsion to join or not to join, support or not to support an organization - 40.
+Protest action to promote or defend socio-economic interests - 41.
+Amalgamation and affiliation of organisations and federations - 42.
+Recognition as collective employee representatives - 43.
+Dues deduction - 44.
 Agency shop agreement.

-PART V: NEGOTIATING MACHINERY
+PART V: NEGOTIATION MACHINERY

-- 45. Joint Negotiation Councils. - 46.
-Constitution of Joint Negotiation Councils. - 47.
-Admission to Joint Negotiation Council of new party. - 48.
-Change to representation or voting rights of parties to Joint Negotiation Council. - 49.
-Joint Negotiation Councils constitution and agreements to take precedence.

-50. Extension and exemption of collective agreements.
+- 45. Joint Negotiation Councils - 46.
+Constitution of Joint Negotiation Councils - 47.
+Admission to Joint Negotiation Council of new party - 48.
+Change to representation or voting rights of parties to Joint Negotiation Council - 49.
+Joint Negotiation Councils constitution and agreements to take precedence - 50.
+Extension and exemption of collective agreements - 51.
+Submission of annual report by the Joint Negotiation Council